claraqin/Nitrogen-Balance-Corn-County/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

 Aside from corn and soybean, these counties also grow a substantial amount of winter wheat.
-Winter wheat removes almost twice as much N as corn, which may bias the corn N-balance downwards, but this bias will probably be balanced out by the remainder of crops taking less N than corn.
-Besides, these crops only make up to 5% of total acreage in these counties.
+Winter wheat demands almost twice as much N as corn, which may bias the corn N-balance downwards if total N applications are multiplied by the proportion of corn/soybean acreage within each county.
+However, these crops only make up to 0.05 of total acreage in these counties.

+### Part 2: Compare Datasets Against NASS 2014 Corn Data

-#### Checkpoint: How well does CDL data compare to NASS data?
+#### Calibration Checkpoint 1: How well does CDL acreage data compare to NASS acreage data?

 First create standard FIPS code within Corn data.